wichmann-lab/psychopy-pixx/README.md

 ## Installation

 The easiest way to install *psychopy-pixx* is the Psychopy Plugin Manager (from Psychopy v2023.1.0).
-In Psychopy, click on `Tools > Plugins`, the search *psychopy-pixx* and click `install`.
+In Psychopy, click on `Tools > Plugins`, search *psychopy-pixx*, and click `install`.

 Afterwards, assure that `pypixxlib`, a proprietary library that comes with your VPixx Technology devices is installed to the same python environment (see below).

 ## Manual setup

-If you prefer setting up* psychopy-pixx* without the plugin manager, you can install `psychopy-pixx` as a python package yourself.
+If you prefer setting up *psychopy-pixx* without the plugin manager, you can install `psychopy-pixx` as a python package yourself.
 In addition, some proprietary software for VPixx Technology devices require a manual installation.

 1. Install psychopy